mkosir/typescript-style-guide/coding-guidelines.md

 code --install-extension firsttris.vscode-jest-runner
 ```

-- All test descriptions should follow naming convention as `it('should ... when ...')`.
+- All test descriptions follows naming convention as `it('should ... when ...')` ([eslint rule](https://github.com/mkosir/turborepo-boilerplate/blob/main/packages/config-eslint/index.js#L49)).
 - Snapshot tests are not allowed (except if truly needed in design system library).

 ## Conventions enforced by automated tooling